 Because HOPE invests in the dreams of clients, their business ideas are based on their own creativity, passions, and local know-how.
 Typical business activities include running small restaurants or grocery stores; growing crops and raising animals; selling produce, clothing, small electronics, or baked goods; and providing services like sewing, haircuts, and car repair.

 One of HOPE’s organizational values is to operate in places underserved by other organizations or institutions.
 This value comes with inherent complications, whether it be ongoing conflict, a high cost of living, currency devaluation, corruption, or underdeveloped infrastructure.
 Operations don’t always function as smoothly in these conditions, but we believe these are the places God has called us to serve.
-Rarely, as this HOPE staff member shares, we face the heartbreaking decision to close operations in a country when the operating environment becomes so challenging it puts other programs at risk.

 The process varies across programs and partners.
 In group lending programs, HOPE relies on social collateral, in which groups of people cross-guarantee each other’s loans.
 As a result, clients form groups with those they believe are capable and trustworthy.
 Loan officers provide training so clients are prepared to manage their loan, and they work with the group to review a variety of factors in the approval process.
 For those receiving individual loans, loan officers work with that individual to review business plans, amount requested, the current economic market, repayment history for repeat clients, etc. In savings groups, where members save their own money together, the group decides if and when to loan to one another from their pooled savings.